-All these foods can be used in small amounts at least thirteen times a day to avoid stuffing them up and can be exchanged.
+All these foods can be used in small amounts at least thirteen times a day to prevent them from getting soaked and can go uncambiated.
 If you want your little animals to be your best company for several years now you know how to take care of them, surely you will not fail in the attempt.

-The black skirt tetra fish, in addition to living in an aquarium with tall natural plants, likes to be accompanied by other fish of the same or similar species, this is because it is very active and peaceful at the same time, so it is suitable to survive in fish tanks.
-Community.
-Because they are very prolific, they have a minimum family that can reproduce only twice in less than 15 months.
-If you want to have more of these fish in your aquarium, you can breed this genus in captivity; this means that you must provide them with a larger space that is completely populated with tall and thin leaves so that the eggs are protected.
-Black skirt tetra fish is an egg-laying family that prefers to put them among plants of this type to safeguard them from any danger.
+The Black tetra fish in addition to living in an aquarium with tall natural plants likes to be accompanied by other fish of the same or another similar species, this is because it is very active and peaceful at the same time so it is suitable to survive in community fish tanks.
+Because they are very prolific, they have a minimum family that can be reproduced only twice in a time of less than 15 months.
+If you want to have more of these fish inside your aquarium you can breed this genus in captivity, this means that you must provide them with a wider space that is completely populated with tall and thin leaves so that the eggs are protected.
+Black tetra fish is an egg-laying family that prefers to lay them among plants of this type to safeguard them from any danger.

-During the laying period, the male will claim his territory and defend it so that no other fish can eat the eggs.
-However, to ensure reproduction while hatching, it is best to place them in another larger aquarium separate from the parents since this species can feed on the eggs once they have been fertilized.
+During the laying period the male will claim his territory and defend it so that no other fish can eat the eggs.
+However, to ensure reproduction while it is born, it is best to place them in another larger aquarium separated from the parents since this species can feed on the eggs once they have been fertilized.

-Half-released eggs can properly hatch within 24 hours.
-After that time, you can observe the baby monkeys, and the idea is to feed them with egg yolks, small pieces of shrimp.
-As the minnows grow, you can feed them shrimp or worms in larger portions.
+Half-released eggs can hatch properly within 24 hours.
+After that time you can observe the breeding of the monita fish and the ideal is to feed them with egg yolks pieces of shrimp.
+As the fish grow, you can give them shrimp or worms in larger portions.

 Reproduction and breeding

-The body of this species is characterized by being flat and tall, with an upturned mouth and large light-resistant eyes.
-Because it belongs to the oviparous family, it is easy to reproduce eggs and raise.
-It is a species derived from Brazil, Argentina and Paraguay that can live up to four years if it is given the necessary care it requires during its development.
+The body of this species is characterized by being flat and tall, with the mouth up and with large eyes resistant to light.
+Because it belongs to the oviparous family, it is easy to reproduce eggs and breed.
+It is a species derived from Brazil, Argentina and Paraguay that can live up to four years if given the necessary care it requires during its development.

-For the eggs to be well protected, they need to be set aside to prevent their own species from feeding on them, and they must also be sustained with special products to prevent them from getting sick and dying.
+For the eggs to be well protected they need to be set aside to prevent their own species from feeding on them, they must also be supported with special products to prevent them from getting sick and dying.

-The black skirt tetra fish is an ideal species for beginner aquariums since for its correct development it does not require so much attention.
-Like all fish, it is always exposed to various diseases ranging from the mildest to the most serious, which can cause death.
-For this reason, you should check that it is good every time you can.
-This species in stores is obtained by crossing them with other fish with pastel tones so that later it can be marketed as another species.
-However, this process can damage the health of monkfish by exposing them to diseases and giving them a significantly reduced life expectancy.
+The Black tetra fish is an ideal species for beginner aquariums since for its correct development it does not require so much attention.
+Like all fish, it is always exposed to several diseases ranging from the mildest to the most serious which can cause its death.
+For this reason you should suck that this good whenever you can.
+This species in stores is achieved by crossing them with other fish with pastel tones so that later it can be marketed as another species.
+However, this process can harm the health of Black tetra fish by exposing them to diseases and gives them a fairly short life expectancy.

 Tips for your health

-This type of fish is one of the most common species in pet stores, and they turn out to be a good alternative for beginners as they are not very demanding in terms of their care.
-But this does not mean that you are going to neglect them, to prevent them from getting sick it is important to put some tips into practice:
+This type of fish is one of the most common species in pet stores and they turn out to be a good alternative for beginners because they are not very demanding in terms of their care.
+But this does not mean that you will neglect them, to prevent them from getting sick it is important to put into practice some tips:

-Get to know your fish well: for it to grow in a natural habitat, it is important to surround it with large and thin leaves so that its development is healthier.
-It must also be raised in a large aquarium in the company of other fish of the same or similar species.
+Know your fish well: in order for it to grow in a natural habitat it is important to surround it with large and thin leaves so that its development is healthier.
+It should also be bred in a large aquarium in the company of other fish of the same or similar species.

-Place a heater: being a tropical fish, it is best to keep them in a heated fish tank at a temperature of 23 ° C. Many times they catch diseases because they do not resist the sudden change of water so it must always be at the correct temperature.
+Place a heater: being a tropical fish it is best to have them in a fish tank heated to a temperature of 23° C. Many times they catch diseases because they do not resist the sudden change of water so it must always be at a correct temperature.

-Provide a balanced diet: it is convenient to give your black skirt tetra fish special foods that contribute to its proper development.
-By giving them the necessary nutrients, you will prevent this species from getting sick due to its low defences.
+Provide a balanced diet: it is convenient to give your Black tetra fish special foods that contribute to its proper development.
+By giving them the necessary nutrients you will prevent this species from getting sick because of its low defenses.

-How to avoid black skirt tetra fish diseases
+How to avoid diseases of the Black tetra fish

-To prevent this genus from getting sick and dying, it is necessary to change their water from time to time to prevent pests or bacteria from creating inside the aquarium that can penetrate their small body.
-In the case of being sick, remember that in some specialized shops, there are chemical products to cure them during the first phase.
+To prevent this genus from getting sick and dying, it is necessary to change the water from time to time to prevent pests or bacteria from being created inside the aquarium that can penetrate their small body.
+In case of being sick, remember that in some specialized shops there are chemical products to cure them during the first phase.